|Color||Fleas vary from dull reddish-brown to dark reddish-brown in color and appear darker after consuming a blood meal.|

 Is the bite painful?
 The actual bite does not really hurt.
 It is the itchiness that results from the body’s reaction that causes the discomfort.

-Who is at risk? – Infants are at a higher risk from being bitten by fleas, particularly when playing on the floor, especially carpeted areas or on rugs.
+Who is at risk? – Infants are at a higher risk of being bitten by fleas, particularly when playing on the floor, especially carpeted areas or on rugs.
 Children also tend to be more sensitive than adults to being bitten.

 What if I think my pet has fleas?
 Consult your vet if there are any signs of irritation such as reddening of the skin or if there are any thin patches in your pet’s coat.